-**This post, while geared toward practitioners, will also be very beneficial to the entire scoli community, so read on and share with your practitioner.
+Scoliometer tracking, while geared toward practitioners, is also very beneficial to the entire scoli community, so read on and share with your practitioner.

 The most beneficial thing in my scoli toolkit is a scoliometer because it tells a person’s scoliosis story.
 I use it almost daily on each of my scoli clients.
-As a practitioner, I use it before I begin a lesson, and it gives me immediate feedback on the beginning state of my clients’ scoli so I know how to structure their individual session.
-I wanted all practitioners and scoli clients to have access to this immensely useful tool, so I created an app: The Scoliometer by Spiral Spine, our very own scoliometer app.
+As a practitioner, I use it before I begin a lesson, and it gives me immediate feedback on the state of my clients’ scoli so I know how to structure their individual session.
+I wanted all practitioners and scoli clients to have access to this immensely useful tool, so I created an app: The Scoliometer by Spiral Spine (iTunes, Android).

-At the end of each client session, I use the scoliometer again so I can measure how well their scoli may have responded to the lesson.
+At the end of each client session, I use the scoliometer again so I can measure how well the client’s scoli may have responded to the lesson.
 If their ribcage rotation significantly decreased on the scoliometer (i.e. the numbers went down), that means the session was a success.
 If their rotation only decreased slightly, I know I have to give my client exercises to do at home, as I was unable to get their scoli to fully unwind.

 Now, I need you to know that the goal isn’t to get the scoliometer reading down to zero.
-Once you’ve been tracking one’s scoli for a while, you’ll begin to see a numerical range that is their norm.
-They may come in with their major curve rotating to eight or nine degrees and leave with their rotation at four or five degrees.
+Once you’ve been tracking a client’s or you own scoli for a while, you’ll begin to see a numerical range that is the norm.
+They may come in with their major curve rotating eight or nine degrees and leave with their rotation at four or five degrees.
 So, if they come in with their rotation at 14 degrees one day, you’ll need to do some serious work on unwinding them during that lesson.
 You’ll also need to help them figure out what they did that week to determine the cause of the increased rotation, and keep a close eye on their scoli over the next few weeks to ensure this increased rotation doesn’t become their new norm.

-Research shows that one’s Cobb Angle (measured by an X-ray, and technically how scoliosis is diagnosed and diagnostically tracked by their doctor) and vertebral rotation (which can be measured by a scoliometer) are positively correlated[i].
-Meaning, if you measure a client’s back with your Scoliometer by Spiral Spine app before and after a session and notice a decrease in degree, you know your client’s scoliosis most likely got a little straighter.
-The scoliometer is a great tool for you to have in your toolkit to make sure you are helping, and not hurting, your clients with scoliosis.
+Research shows that one’s Cobb Angle (measured by an x-ray, and technically how scoliosis is diagnosed and diagnostically tracked by a doctor) and vertebral rotation (which can be measured by a scoliometer) are positively correlated[i].
+Meaning, if you measure a client’s back with your Scoliometer by Spiral Spine (iTunes, Android) before and after a session and notice a decrease in degree, you know your client’s scoliosis most likely got a little straighter.
+This is why the scoliometer is a great tool for you to have in your toolkit: it helps you make sure you are helping, and not hurting, your clients’ scoliosis.

 [i] Morrison DG et al. Correlation between Cobb angle, spinous process angle (SPA) and apical vertebrae rotation (AVR) on postereoanterior radiographs in adolescent idiopathic scoliosis (AIS).
 Eur Spine J. 2015 Feb; 24(2):306-12